tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_sample_requests.md

 <img src="images/postmangeneratecodesnippet.png" class="medium" alt="Generate code snippet" />

-Then select the language you want:
+Then select the language you want, such as jQuery:

 <img src="images/postmancodesnippet.png" class="medium" alt="JavaScript Ajax code snippet" />

 {: .note}
 Although these code generators are probably helpful, they may or may not work for your API.
 Always review code samples with developers.
 In most cases, developers supply the code samples for the documentation, and technical writers briefly comment on the code samples.

-## Generate a JavaScript code sample from Postman

-{% include activity.html %}
-{: .note}

-In this example, let's generate JavaScript code snippet from Postman:

-1. Configure a weatherdata request in Postman (or select one you've saved).
-2. Below the Send button, click the **Generate Code Snippets** button.
-3. In the dialog box that appears, browse the available code samples using the drop-down menu.
-Note how your request data is implemented into each of the different code sample templates.
-4. Select the **JavaScript > jQuery AJAX** code sample:
-5. Copy the content by clicking the **Copy** button.
+(For an activity that involves using the generated jQuery code from Postman, see [Use the JSON from the response payload](docapis_json_console.html).)

 ## SDKs provide tooling for APIs